HorlogeSkynet/archey4/README.md

 * `python3-netifaces` (`python-netifaces` on Arch Linux)
 * `procps` (`procps-ng` on Arch Linux)

+> PyPy is supported and may replace CPython.

 ### Highly recommended packages

 |     Environments      |              Packages               |                       Reasons                        |            Notes             |